Avoiding Authentication System Lock-In

 There are certain technical issues you should consider as well.
 Planning upfront for these will help you avoid pain if you do need to invoke plan B or migrate away from an authentication system.

 While password hashes are briefly mentioned above, understanding how they might lock you in is critical for future flexibility.
 Having access to your hashes allows you to perform a smooth migration of users who log in with those credentials.
-A password hash is always one way, so if you cannot get acquire them, you are left with the follwoing unsavory options:
+A password hash is always one way, so if you cannot get acquire them, you are left with the following unsavory options:

 - never migrating